-Enterprise Resource Planning software (ERP) packages are complex systems that accommodate a variety of business functions such as accounting, inventory, order processing, purchasing, contact management and customer communication.
-Due to the complex nature of ERP systems, it can be difficult to compare them, especially when evaluating more than 2-3 potential vendors.
-The following are several ways you can differentiate between software offerings:
+Enterprise Resource Planning software (ERP) packages are complex systems that accommodate a variety of business functions across departments such as accounting, inventory, order processing, purchasing, contact management, warehouse management and customer communication.
+Although most ERP systems will provide similar functionality, due to the complex nature of sophisticated ERP, it can be difficult to compare them, especially when evaluating more than 2-3 potential vendors.
+Aside from basic inventory and accounting functionality, ERP systems also include features geared towards specific industries and you will find that there are different types of ERP depending on whether or not your business is in manufacturing, wholesale distribution or service.
+To help you find the fight solution, the following are several ways you can differentiate between software offerings:

 First and foremost, it is important that the systems you’re evaluating are directly comparable.
 Trying to compare introductory software such as QuickBooks to true ERP can become extremely dangerous, as the systems are designed to fulfill different needs and are appropriate for companies of different sizes and sophistication.
 Make sure you fully understand the different Tiers of software available in the market to first determine which is appropriate for your business.